Welcome to Breezy Bremerhaven!

 The beach, or der Strand, can be reached on foot from the Bremerhaven main train station.

 I was expecting that I could sit by the sea and just breathe in the sea breeze from the north.
-So I leisurely walked on and marvelled at the views.
+So I leisurely walked on and marveled at the views.
 Bremerhaven is a small, young city benefitting from port activities.
 Everywhere you go, the sea seems to call you.

 I kept walking for a good fifteen to twenty minutes and then I saw the ships.
 Well, museum-ships, actually.
 The ships that I saw belonged to the nearby German Maritime Museum.
 One of them, the Seute Deern, is a restaurant-ship made in the USA.